SyedOsijaAhmed/ENES245SyedOsijaAhmed/lab1-mux/README.md

 *In the RTL schematic, what is RTL_Mux g1_i doing?*

+Answer: It is acting as select line for the RTL_Muxh1_i.

 *Which of the two verilog implemented muxes actually created a tristate symbol in the RTL schematic?*

+Answer: The inputs a and b and output from mux g1.

 *After Synthesis, which of the two verilog implemented muxes looks more simple?*

+Answer: I believe that h1 gets more simpler as it has less components than g1 post synthesis.

 *After Synthesis, why hasn't Vivado detected that the two circuits are identical?*

+Answer: The vivado shows a simplified version after the synthesis therefore it is supposed to be identical but simpler.

 *After implementation, does the schematic change?
 If so, put a screen shot here.*

+Answer:

 *Do the insides of the device reflect the schematic .. after implementation?*

+Answer: The insides represent the similar schematic as synthesis.

 *What are the truth tables of the one or two LUT(s)?
 Put a screen shot(s) here.*

+Answer:

 *Are the truth tables the same or different?
 Why would Vivado do this?
 Is this a bug in Vivado?*

+Answer: The truth tables are different and this is because its not a bug but the truth table shows how the leds in the circuit behave differently.

 *Do some tests modifying this project.
 Can you make the one line of code mux into a 4 input, 2 select line, 1 output mux in one line?*

+Answer: I tried modifying it into a 4input, 2line and 1 output in just one line however I ran into trouble when I tried differentiating the input from output and select as it didn't recognize them as different things.

 ## lab1_2_tb_mux2-1-2bitwide